Did you know?

 Situated on a high mountain plateau, Pakamisa Game Reserve (the name means 'to lift up' in Zulu) covers 2 500ha of pristine wilderness encompassing a lush valley, the plains of the Pongola River and encircling mountains.
 Whether you walk, drive or ride, you'll see herds of antelope, zebra, wildebeest, giraffe and over 250 species of birds.

-The reserve's 5-star accommodation seamlessly blends Spanish architecture with traditional African ambiance.
+The reserve's five-star accommodation seamlessly blends Spanish architecture with traditional African ambiance.
 Although there's an award-winning restaurant on site, be sure not to miss a bush breakfast or picnic.

 Arabian horses, pristine wilderness, luxurious accommodation, game and fine food – Pakamisa Game Reserve has it all.